ezio416/tm-mod-disabler/README.md

 ## Regarding custom skid marks

 ### Skid Marks Manager
 SMM uses the ModWork folder to apply skids, and therefore disables texture mods on its own.
-If you use SMM, using Mod Disabler adds the benefit of preserving the contents of the ModWork folder if you decide you want to play with mods again.
+If you use SMM, using Mod Disabler adds the benefit of preserving the contents of the ModWork folder (SMM deletes everything when removing all custom skids).

 ### Modless Skids
 Since MS does not use the ModWork folder, those skids will be unaffected by Mod Disabler.